Twenty Top Generic Drugs Delayed By Industry Payoffs

 New Research Shows People with Cancer, Heart Disease, Other Serious Conditions Forced to Pay 10 Times More Than Necessary for Medication

-Sacramento, CA – Californians with cancer, heart disease, epilepsy and other conditions have been forced to pay an average of 10 times more than necessary for at least 20 blockbuster drugs, according to a report released today by California Public Interest Research Group (CALPIRG) and Community Catalyst.
+Americans with cancer, heart disease, epilepsy and other conditions have been forced to pay an average of 10 times more than necessary for at least 20 blockbuster drugs, according to a report released today by Community Catalyst and the U.S. Public Interest Research Group (U.S. PIRG).

-“It’s outrageous that drug companies are paying off the competition to keep prices high,” said Garo Manjikian, Legislative Advocate for CALPIRG.
-“Because of this, people in California pay inflated drug prices, or go without necessary medication.
+“It’s outrageous that drug companies are paying off the competition to keep prices high,” said Laura Etherton, U.S. PIRG health care policy analyst.
+“Because of this, Americans pay inflated drug prices, or go without necessary medication.
 This needs to stop.”

 Pay-for-delay deals have postponed as many as 142 generics from coming to market, according to Federal Trade Commission (FTC) reports.
 But since the details of these deals rarely become public, consumers have been largely kept in the dark about the problem.

 “These 20 drugs from the report are just the tip of the iceberg,” said Wells Wilkinson, Director of Community Catalyst’s Prescription Access Litigation Project.
 “These schemes by the drug industry have forced consumers to pay billions more for just these 20 drugs.
 How many generics of other ‘blockbuster’ drugs have been kept out of reach by these backroom deals?
 How much has pay for delay cost consumers overall?”